Being a divorce lawyer can be a ridiculously stressful and soul sucking job. At the same time, there are real things we can do to

 1. Structure and Systematize your law practice.
 We need to work on our law practice, not just in it.

 2. Have a practice or discipline of sorts, whether that is meditation, a forgiveness practice, yoga, thai chi, or a spiritual practice; whatever it is, it is something that is meant to bring us out of our own heads, and back to understanding we are here to serve.

-In order to make it all work and run smoothly, we have to have systems in place to make sure our clients' needs are met each and every time they come into contact with our law firm.
+In order to make it all work and run smoothly, we have to have systems in place to make sure our clients' needs are met every time they come in contact with our law firm.